beetboxvm/beetbox/docs/contributing/contributing.md

 # Forking the project

-Please follow these instructions to fork the project: https://help.github.com/articles/fork-a-repo/
+Please follow these instructions to [Fork a project on Github](https://help.github.com/articles/fork-a-repo/).

 Next, you'll want to change you local repo to use the fork
 ```